-There are specific chemical and electric stuffs at work when LCD screens show combinations of greens, blues, or reds via pixels.
+There is specific chemical and electric stuff at work when LCD screens show combinations of greens, blues, or reds via pixels.
 But in general, LCDs modify the light that passes through it by adjusting the light-absorbing properties, or emitted wavelengths, of liquid crystals, which are then manipulated in the first place using electricity.

 To primary configurations that make this happen are:

 - Active Matrix – the default configuration for most LCD monitors today.
 The entire screen is covered in a matrix of tiny transistors and capacitors.
 When a charge signal is sent, only those points directly corresponding to the modified pixel receive the charge, which is kept until the screen refreshes to the next image cycle.

 - Passive Matrix – this one is the technically obsolete version.
 Instead of an array of tiny individual components, this one only opts for a special conductive metal grid to deliver the charge.
 Cheaper to produce, but suffers a lot nowadays due to relatively slower response times and imprecise voltage control.

 Video Description: An easy to understand, and brief video explaining the differences between LED, Mini LED, and Micro LED; by Quick Tech News.

 It is important to note that while LCD can shift colors and change shades of opacity, it cannot produce its own light like plasma or CRT.
 It requires a backlight, in order to send the completed image directly to the viewer.